thirdtruck/sweet-turnips/JOURNAL.md

 Time to make `bitter-turnips` an example and `sweet-turnips` the main module!
 Well, that was super easy!
 Time to make _another_ game using this library, then.

 **Damn!** Two hours or so later and I have a proof of concept for a shmup (shoot'em up)!
 Simulated scrolling and player ship movement already!
 Feeling high hopes for this proto-game approach.

+# 13May2020

+Time to play around with my brand new nanoKONTROL2 MIDI controller!
+Let's see how readily I can use it as example input.

+It worked!
+Now you can steer the ship and even control the flight speed (well, the world tick speed) via the MIDI controller!
+I'm mad (elated) with power!